KevinBian107/ensemble-imbalanced-data/README.md

 Notice that in here we did create a extra feature of `is_low` and `is_good`, which will be use for later.
 We have conider the problem of ptential **data leakage**.
 However, this is prior to train/val/test split and the test data (not being used for fit) would not have such problem.

 ## Handling Missing Data
+### Missing Rating
-1. It have been shwon earlier that the missingness of the `rating` columns seems to be **NMAR**, so it is not dependent on the column but rather depending on itself.
+It have been shwon earlier that the missingness of the `rating` columns seems to be **NMAR**, so it is not dependent on the column but rather depending on itself.
 Thus, the naive approach taht we will be imputing the ratings through **random imputation**.
 However, because of the high imbalance nature of the data set, this may cause more `rating` of 5 to come up.
   - Regarding this issue, we ran the model on both imupting randomly and also on dropping the missing data directly for the `rating` column (second choise make sure that the target column is not randomly imputed, this may cause error)
   - After experimentation, drpping the missing `rating` directly results in both a training/validation and testing accuracy

+### Missing Description
-2. For the missingness in `description`, we make sure that the distribution of the data is the same by not dropping it but rather imputing it with simple white space.
+For the missingness in `description`, we make sure that the distribution of the data is the same by not dropping it but rather imputing it with simple white space.
 It is true that the `description` column missgness is MAR, but it would be quite difficult to try to impute it, so we pick an naive solution in this project.

 ## Train/Validate/Test Split
 We are splitting the main data set into 3 components of `train`, `validate`, and `test`.
 The main data set is plit to `big_train` and `test` first with big_train being 75% of the data.
 Then, the big_train data set is split again into the `validate` and the actual `train` data set with 75% in the train data set again.
 Each set is taking the percentatge as calculated below: